damienfarrell/applied-databases-project/README.md

 # **Application Overview**

-This Python application provides a menu-driven interface CLI for managing city and population data, along with person management, using MySQL and Neo4j databases.
+This Python application provides a menu-driven interface CLI, using MySQL and Neo4j databases.

 ## **Features**